123qinger/Cnn_segment/README.md

 # Cnn_segment
-using CNN to segment Image
+using U_net for  Image segmentation